-Because it's so easy to mix up with everything else, your respite allowance will not usually be paid in your weekly Direct Payment- it is held for you to access "as and when" you need it.
+Because it can be easy to get mixed up other payments, your respite allowance will not usually be paid in your weekly Direct Payment- it is held for you to access as and when you need it.
 When you want to book respite, call the Contact Assessment Team (0208 921 2304) and request this.
 The money can be paid direct to your Direct Payment account or to your respite provider directly if you prefer.
 The costs will be deducted from your respite allowance shown on your Support Plan.